salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)
   for (int jr = 0; jr < nc; jr += NR)
 ```
->It's also possible to parallelize the 2nd and 1st loops using `#pragma omp parallel for collapse(2)`, which leads to similar performance when parallelizing only the 2nd loop.
+>It's also possible to parallelize both 2nd and 1st loops as nested loops using `#pragma omp parallel for collapse(2)`, which leads to similar performance when parallelizing only the 2nd loop.

 Together with arithmetic operations, we also want to accelerate the packing of both $\tilde{A}$ and $\tilde{B}$:
 ```c